 With cataract surgery, the aim is to remove your natural lens that has become cloudy or opaque, and replace this with an artificial lens to improve the clarity of vision.
 Cataract surgery is available on the NHS, although most hospitals set criteria that must be met before cataract surgery will be provided.
 While we aim to select an appropriate artificial lens based on the measurements of your eye, the aim is not to reduce your dependence on glasses.
 Many people having cataract surgery will still require glasses afterwards to achieve the best level of vision.
 Reading glasses will also be required unless a monovision strategy is chosen, or multifocal lenses are implanted (see Refractive Cataract Surgery below).

-The aim of RLE is to reduce spectacle dependence by replacing your clear, natural lens with an artificial lens that is designed to reduce your spectacle prescription, correct astigmatism and / or provide an extended range of focus by treating presbyopia.
+The aim of refractive lens exchange (RLE) is to reduce spectacle dependence by replacing your clear, natural lens with an artificial lens that is designed to reduce your spectacle prescription, correct astigmatism and / or provide an extended range of focus by treating presbyopia.
 By definition, RLE can only be performed when no cataract is present, and having RLE also means that you will not develop cataracts in the future.
 Whereas with cataracts, the only option for improving vision is cataract surgery, if you do not yet have cataracts then there may be options other than RLE that are better suited to your needs.
 Read more about treatment options for short and long-sightedness, astigmatism and presbyopia.

 The vast majority of patients have no problems during or after cataract or lens replacement surgery and are delighted with the outcome.
 However, the surgery involves operating inside the eye, a small and delicate structure, and therefore there are some risks you must be aware of.